Firmware-Action

 path: ./stitch

-key: coreboot-blobs-${{ matrix.coreboot-version }}
+key: coreboot-blobs-${{ matrix.coreboot-version }}-example

 - name: Clone blobs repo